Research topics

 The knowledge of the structural and dynamical properties of highly charged ions is also necessary for the modeling and diagnostics of astrophysical and fusion plasmas.
 The spectra of inner-shell transitions are of great relevance for astrophysical line diagnostics of x-ray binaries and stars, aiming at determining physical parameters of the emitter medium such as element decomposition, density, temperature, and velocity.
 These transitions are predominantly in the x-ray range, therefore, their efficient radiative excitation has been rather challenging until the advent of modern x-ray sources such as free electron lasers and synchrotrons, providing high intensities in the appropriate wavelength range.
 Our calculations have contributed to the resolution of a conondrum that has puzzled astrophysicists for decades: The intensity of two important, strong x-ray lines of a certain highly charged iron ion in astrophysical data and in laboratory experiments did not agree with predictions, obscuring the interpretation of astronomical observations (see Fig. 5).
 A recent electron beam ion trap measurement at the high-brilliance PETRA III synchrotron facility finally agrees with our large-scale calculations and with other modern theoretical results.

-X-ray quantum optics
+X-ray nuclear quantum dynamics

 Recent advances in existing and upcoming light sources provide access to laser-like light in the x-ray and gamma-ray frequency domain, with a multitude of novel applications across all the natural sciences.
 Nevertheless, the implementation of advanced laser-coupled quantum systems in the x-ray domain remains a challenge due to basic experimental limitations.
 We develop methods to overcome these limitations, and to establish x-ray quantum optics.
 This on the one hand will be required to unleash the full potential of the new x-ray light sources, and on the other hand provides a new platform for quantum optics as a whole.

 In the group of Jörg Evers, currently the emphasis is on atomic Mössbauer nuclei, which have proven successful in ground-breaking experiments on x-ray quantum optics.
-A particularly promising setup is x-ray cavity quantum electrodynamics with Mössbauer nuclei embedded in thin-film cavities probed by near-resonant x-ray light.
-The joint nuclei-cavity system features an effective description as a tunable x-ray quantum optical few-level scheme.
-By choosing a suitable cavity setup, the structure of the few-level scheme, the transition frequencies and the decay rates can be controlled and changed as compared to the bare nuclear properties.
-Furthermore, the cavity environment can induce coherent couplings between the different states of the few-level system, thus compensating for the lack of direct x-ray control fields implemented with external sources.
-Over the last years, we developed a sophisticated quantum optical framework for the description of this setting.
-It allows identifying and separating all physical processes contributing to the recorded signal, and encompasses nonlinear and quantum effects.
-Based on these models, we engineer advanced quantum optical setups, and we verified a number of predictions of this model experimentally in collaboration with experimental teams around Ralf Röhlsberger (DESY, Hamburg), Thomas Pfeifer at the Institute, and G. G. Paulus (University and Helmholtz Institute Jena) at the Dynamics Beamline P01 of the synchrotron source PETRA III (DESY) and the Nuclear Resonance Beamline (ID18) of the European Synchrotron Radiation Facility (ESRF, Grenoble).
+A central goal is to establish large interacting ensembles of Mössbauer nuclei in solid-state targets as a new platform for quantum dynamics, and to develop novel control schemes for the interaction of the x-rays with the nuclei based on coherence-, interference, nonlinear and quantum effects.
+Such control schemes open up novel applications for Mössbauer science and powerful tools for x-ray science alike.
+Over the last years, we developed sophisticated quantum optical frameworks for the description of the nuclear quantum dynamics driven by intense x-ray fields.
+They allow us to identify and separate all physical processes contributing to the recorded signal, and encompass nonlinear and quantum effects.
+Based on these models, we engineer advanced quantum optical setups, and we verified a number of predictions of this model experimentally in collaboration with experimental teams around Ralf Röhlsberger (Helmholtz Institute Jena and DESY, Hamburg), Thomas Pfeifer at the Institute, and G. G. Paulus (University and Helmholtz Institute Jena).

 Extremely Intense Laser and High-energy Lepton Beam Interactions

-Recent sustained technological progress such as the construction of the Extreme Light Infrastructure (ELI) is opening up the possibility of employing intense laser radiation to trigger or substantially influence physical processes beyond atomic-physics energy scales.
+Recent sustained technological progress such as the construction of the Extreme Light Infrastructure (ELI) is opening up the possibility of employing intense laser radiation to trigger or substantially influence physical processes beyond atomic physics energy scales.
 Various topics in our division are devoted to laser-driven relativistic quantum dynamics and investigations of high-energy processes within the realm of quantum electrodynamics, nuclear and particle physics in extremely intense laser fields and high-energy lepton beams.

-Quantum dynamics in intense laser fields
+Quantum dynamics in moderately intense laser fields

 Quantum effects such as wave packet interference, entanglement, spin oscillations, and tunneling may be relevant when extremely intense laser pulses are impinging on atomic systems.
 In particular, a quantum tunneling barrier may be built up in an atom or a highly charged ion by the attractive Coulomb forces that attach the electron to the atomic core and the electric field of a strong laser that pulls the electron away from the core.
 Moreover, ultra-strong lasers can no longer be treated as pure electric fields; the laser's magnetic field component has to be taken into account, too (nondipole effects).
 The recent results of the group around Karen Hatsagortsyan contributed to an understanding of the role of sub-barrier as well as nondipole dynamics for shaping subtle features of the photoelectron momentum distribution in tunneling ionization.

 The success of QED in vacuum calls for testing this theory under more extreme conditions such as those provided by strong electromagnetic background fields.
-The typical fields scale of QED is provided by the so-called Schwinger or critical fields of QED: Ecr=1.3×1016 V/cm and Bcr=4.4×1013 G. The team led by Antonino Di Piazza investigates theoretically the possibility of testing QED by means of ultra-strong electromagnetic fields with a focus on ultra-intense laser beams in these areas, where processes effectively occur in the presence of strong background fields of the order of the critical ones (strong-field QED).
+The typical fields scale of QED is provided by the so-called Schwinger or critical fields of QED: Ecr=1.3×1016 V/cm and Bcr=4.4×1013 G. Antonino Di Piazza still keeps a small team in Heidelberg investigating theoretically the possibility of testing QED by means of ultra-strong electromagnetic fields with a focus on ultra-intense laser beams in these areas, where processes effectively occur in the presence of strong background fields of the order of the critical ones (strong-field QED).
 A linearly polarized laser field with an amplitude of the order of Ecr, would have a peak intensity Icr of about 4.6×1029W/cm2.
 Present laser systems are able to produce electromagnetic fields of intensities of the order of 1022 W/cm2 and future facilities like the Extreme Light Insfrastructure (ELI) and the Exawatt Center for Extreme Light Studies (XCELS) aim at laser intensities of the order of or exceeding 1024 W/cm2.
 Although the intensity Icr seems to be out of reach in the near future, the experimental investigation of strong-field QED is still possible.
 In fact, if an ultra-relativistic electron with energy ε collides head-on with a strong laser beam with electric field amplitude E, the strong-field QED effects depend on the Lorentz-invariant parameter χ≈2(ε/mc2) (E/Ecr), where mc2 is the electron rest energy.
 Therefore, by employing ultra-relativistic electron beams and intense laser fields, it is possible to render the parameter χ of the order of unity or larger, enter the strong-field QED regime, and test the predictions of QED under such extreme conditions.
+Systematic analytical methods to investigate theoretically strong-field QED processes in intense laser fields have relied on approximating the background field as a plane wave, which allows to solve exactly the corresponding Dirac equation.

 The understanding of the structure of QED in the presence of strong background fields cannot be fully accomplished without a thorough investigation of radiative corrections.
 Among these we have studied the self-interaction of the electron with its own electromagnetic field (mass operator) and the temporary transformation of a photon into a virtual electron-positron pair (polarization operator).
 Both analyses have shown qualitatively new effects with respect to the vacuum case.
 On the one hand, the structure of the mass operator has indicated that, unlike in vacuum, the electron spin dynamics can be substantially altered by the electron self-field.
 On the other hand, the investigation of the polarization operator has even shown that in the presence of a strong laser beam, virtual electron-positron pairs can propagate along distances which exceed by orders of magnitude the typical microscopic QED lengths of the order of the Compton wavelength λC=3.9×10-11 cm and are comparable with the laser wavelength (of the order of micrometers for optical lasers).
-As a consequence, the electron and the positron can absorb a very large number of laser photons (of the order of a million for an optical laser of intensity 1022 W/cm2) and the corresponding energy can be potentially exploited to prime high-energy reactions once the virtual pair again annihilates (see Fig. 12).
+As a consequence, the electron and the positron can absorb a very large number of laser photons (of the order of a million for an optical laser of intensity 1022 W/cm2) and the corresponding energy can be potentially exploited to prime high-energy reactions once the virtual pair again annihilates (see Fig. 11).
 A thorough analysis shows that this process is the analogous in the high-energy domain of the well-known recollision processes in atomic and molecular physics responsible, for example, of high-harmonic generation.
 Thus, such high-energy recollision processes may represent a basic, key ingredient for a miniaturized version of a high-energy "vacuum" collider.

 The relation between the electromagnetic and the gravitational interactions has always fascinated theoretical physicists especially in view of the unification of the four fundamental forces.
 We have recently exploited our experience in strong-field QED to investigate the gravitational radiation emitted by electrons driven by ultra-intense laser beams.
 By generalizing results obtained in classical electrodynamics and in QED in vacuum, we have demonstrated that the probability amplitude of emitting a graviton by an electron in an arbitrary plane wave is proportional to the corresponding amplitude of NCS.
 We have also demonstrated that the proportionality constant is the same in classical electrodynamics and in vacuum QED unifying in this way the previous findings in the more general treatment of strong-field QED coupled with linear gravity.
+Furthermore Antonino Di Piazza's team discovered intriguing effects in Compton scattering in nonlinear gravitational fields.